 The Royal Ontario Museum, opened in 2007, has been named the Michael Lee-Chin Crystal after its design that is reminiscent of crystals.
 Two of these crystals are dedicated to new galleries, with its intersection, named The Spirit House, created as a place for reflection.
 Another crystal is named The Stair of Wonders, while another houses a restaurant.
 It has received an award of merit for innovative steel design in 2007.

 Libeskind won the design competition for the masterplan of the rebuilding of the World Trade Center in New York City in February 2003.
-His winning masterplan currently serves as the conceptual basis and technical foundation—supplying the framework for its infrastructure, transportation, sustainability standards and security strategy—of Ground Zero.
-It has won the 2012 AIA National Service Medal and the 2004 Best of New York Award.
+His winning masterplan currently serves as the conceptual basis and technical foundation—supplying the framework for its infrastructure, transportation, sustainability standards, and security strategy—of Ground Zero.
+It has won the 2012 AIA National Service Medal and 2004 Best of New York Award.

 Libeskind has designed the walls of The Run Run Shaw Creative Media Centre in Hong Kong to slope or slice through space with its windows asymmetrical in shape.
-Its sound stages, recording studios, screening rooms, exhibit and performance spaces, multipurpose theater, and other areas have been designed as “interactive spaces” bathed in natural light.
+Its sound stages, recording studios, screening rooms, exhibit and performance spaces, a multipurpose theater, and other areas have been designed as “interactive spaces” bathed in natural light.

-The nine-story, 263,000-square-foot structure houses a multi-purpose theatre, sound stages, laboratories, classrooms, exhibition spaces, a cafe and a restaurant.
+The nine-story, 263,000-square-foot structure houses a multi-purpose theatre, sound stages, laboratories, classrooms, exhibition spaces, a cafe, and a restaurant.
 The structure was completed in 2010.

 Completed in 2011, Reflections at Keppel Bay in Singapore is a two-million-square-foot residential development comprised of six sleek-curving high-rise towers with alternating heights.
 Its shifting building orientations create for a unique view—with no two residences seen from the same perspective.
 The structures likewise offer majestic views of two of Singapore’s most famous places—Sentosa and Mt.
 Faber.

-The architectural design of the 148,000-square foot Grand Canal Theater in Dublin, Ireland, completed in 2010, is based on the concept of stages: “the stage of the theater itself, the stage of piazza, and the stage of the theatre lobby above the piazza.”
+The architectural design of the 148,000-square foot Grand Canal Theater in Dublin, Ireland, completed in 2010, is based on the concept of stages: “the stage of the theater itself, the stage of the piazza, and the stage of the theatre lobby above the piazza.”